 Large-scale immersive installations

-Judith Barry is Director of the Program in Art, Culture and Technology and Professor of Architecture at MIT.
+Judith Barry is Professor and Director of the Program in Art, Culture and Technology (ACT) at MIT.
 Barry utilizes a research-based methodology to explore a wide range of topics.
 Both the form and the content of her work evolve as the research proceeds.
 She often makes use of installation, in various forms, as a way to combine many of her disparate interests.
 These immersive environments are based on experiments incorporating architecture, sculpture, performance, theater, film/video/new media, graphics and interactivity.

 More at the artist’s website: Judith Barry